 16. Eagle Back Tattoo

 If you look up at the sky and see an eagle soaring through it, you will probably be filled with feelings of respect and awe.
 These mighty birds represent courage, wisdom, power, and spirituality.
 For some, the eagle is also associated with freedom, as it can spread its wings and fly away.
-There are many reasons why it is a good idea to get this bird inked; your back provides the perfect location for it, especially if you’d like the wings to be spread out and show the creature in motion.
+There are many reasons why it is a good idea to get an eagle tattoo; your back provides the perfect location for it, especially if you’d like the wings to be spread out and show the creature in motion.

 17. Dragon Back Tattoo